-BP, ExxonMobil and ConocoPhillips have delivered a fiscal contract proposal to the Alaska governor on development and market delivery of Alaska natural gas production, agreeing to the basic terms Alaska Gov. Frank Murkowski laid out last month for construction of the $20 billion pipeline project from the North Slope of Alaska to the Lower 48 states, a spokesman for the governor told NGI.
+BP, ExxonMobil and ConocoPhillips have delivered a fiscal contract proposal to the Alaska governor on development and market delivery of Alaska natural gas production, agreeing to the basic terms Alaska Gov. Frank Murkowski laid out two weeks ago for construction of the $20 billion pipeline project from the North Slope of Alaska to the Lower 48 states, a spokesman for the governor told NGI.

 “The producers responded to the governor’s most recent [terms] early this week and we are evaluating that right now,” said Chuck Logsdon, a gas line adviser to the governor.
 “At this point in time there has been no decision made as to how we are going to proceed, but there is some evaluation going on and I think that there will be some kind of announcement relatively soon; whether that’s by the end of the week or the beginning of next week I don’t know at this point.
 But I would have to say that the two sides have gotten much closer.”